flowmoco/capacitor-biometric-keychain/README.md

 setItem(options: { key: string; value: string; }) => Promise<{ error?: any; }>
 ```

+Async set an item in secure storage.
+Will invoke device biometric authentication on Android and only on iOS if overwriting an existing key.

 | Param         | Type                                         |
 | ------------- | -------------------------------------------- |
 | **`options`** | <code>{ key: string; value: string; }</code> |